EME-YE/QR-Code-Maker/README.md

 # QR Code Maker
 The project is simple.
-Make travelling on public transport less annoying (using QR codes and Python)
+Make QR codes less annoying to use (using QR codes and Python)

 **About the QR Code maker**